brlin-tw/gitlab2github-push-mirror-utils/README.md

     1. If the repository mirroring configuration exists, remove the configuration.
     1. Create a new repository mirroring configuration with the updated GitHub PAT.

+## Limitations

+The product does not support GitLab subgroups, they will be skipped.

 ## References

 The following materials are referenced during the development of this project: